minedelve/mytril/docs/05-components/tooltip.md

 <Code previewOnly file={TooltipHead}></Code>

-The Tooltip component comes with **four main configurable features** that make it versatile and easy to integrate in any project:
+The tooltip component provides contextual information for interactive elements like buttons, icons, and chips in your Svelte or SvelteKit project.
+It's lightweight, customizable, and fully integrated into Mytril design system.

+With its four configurable functions, the Mytril tooltip component is both versatile and easy to implement, making it an ideal addition and easy integred to your project.

+## Properties tooltip

 ### Label